 Eldora has been recognized as a leading practitioner in the life sciences, and she has served as an expert witness on patent matters.
 In 2018 and 2017, The Legal 500 recognized Eldora as a "Recommended Lawyer" in the U.S. for reexamination and post-grant proceedings.
 In 2018, she also received the Haverford College Alumni Distinguished Achievement Award for outstanding contributions to her field.
 In 2017, LMG Life Sciences named Eldora their "Post Grant Proceedings Attorney of the Year."
 The National Law Journal recognized her as one of its "Top 50 Litigation Trailblazers."
 Law360 named her an "MVP in Life Sciences" in 2015.
 Managing Intellectual Property nominated her for its "PTAB Litigator of the Year" award, and it has named her an "IP Star" in 2018 for the sixth year in a row, while also including her in their "Top 250 Women in IP."
-LMG Life Sciences nominated her for its "Patent Prosecutor of the Year" award as well as "PTAB Litigator of the Year" in 2016, and it has named her a "Life Sciences Star" three times.
+LMG Life Sciences nominated her for its "Patent Prosecutor of the Year" award as well as "PTAB Litigator of the Year" in 2016, and it has named her a "Life Sciences Star" since 2012.
 In 2016, Profiles in Diversity Journal listed her among "Women Worth Watching."
 In 2016, IAM Patent 1000 named her as one of the world's leading patent professionals and "highly recommended" for post-grant and procedures and litigation.
 Eldora has often been quoted in publications such as IPLaw360 and The Washington Post for her analyses of developments in patent law.

 Eldora co-chairs the firm's Patent Office Litigation Practice and is a contributing author of Patent Office Litigation, Second Edition, published in 2017.
 Additionally, she is an editor of Patent Office Litigation, a two-volume set focused on the new contested proceedings under the America Invents Act, published in 2012 by Thomson Reuters Westlaw.
 This book examines how the proceedings interact with other aspects of patent procurement and enforcement, and it delivers practical analysis and advice.